ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/DAST_Scan/readme.md

-# QuickStart Dynamic API scan
+# Dynamic Scanning API Endpoint

 How to run a Dynamic analysis against an API endpoint